 College | Disability | Information

 On Monday, we introduced you to the history of United States legislation surrounding legal protections for those of us with IBD or other disabilities.
 If you missed it, you can check it out here.
-Today, we are tackling reasonable accommodations and how they can positively impact the lives of those of us with IBD and/or ostomy.
+Today, we are tackling reasonable accommodations and how they can positively impact the lives of students with disabilities.

 As you may recall from our previous blog, the Americans with Disabilities Act of 1990 (amended in 2008) protects otherwise qualified individuals with disabilities from discrimination.
 It additionally ensures access to reasonable accommodations in education and employment settings.

-While this explanation might seem straightforward at first, one must know the meaning of an otherwise qualified individual and a reasonable accommodation in order to fully understand this law.
+While this explanation might seem straightforward at first, one must know the meaning of an otherwise qualified individual and a reasonable accommodation to fully understand the law.

 In order to qualify for protection under ADA, you must be an otherwise qualified individual with a disability.

-This means that you need to be to meet your job or school’s requirements despite your disability.
+This means that you must meet your job or school’s requirements despite your disability.
 Having a disability or chronic diagnosis does not exempt you from essential aspects of a job or program.
 For instance, you cannot be exempt from a prerequisite for a class.

 In sum, as long as you meet the set of reasonable prerequisites for a program or employment position, a business or school cannot discriminate against you on basis of your disability (note: this does not mean that you will automatically get the position or get into the program).